 Want to learn more about how CLD3 can benefit your community?
 Here are a few simple steps to help you get started.

-- Explore Our Impact - Our CLD3 pilot program in Arlington County, Virginia has already yielded some exciting results.
+- Explore Our Impact - Our CLD3 pilot program across communities in Virginia has already yielded some exciting results.
 These projects demonstrate how many aspects of our communities can be improved through data-driven governance.

 - See the Big Picture - Director Sallie Keller has a grand vision for how CLD3 can be applied in communities across the country.
 Download our vision statement to get the full story.